actions-marketplace-validations/Jimdo_terraform-pr-commenter/README.md

 Feel free to head over to the [Issues](https://github.com/robburger/terraform-pr-commenter/issues) tab to see if the issue you're having has already been reported.
 If not, [open a new one](https://github.com/robburger/terraform-pr-commenter/issues/new) and be sure to include as much relevant information as possible, including code-samples, and a description of what you expect to be happening.

+## Conventional Commits

+Use `make hooks` to install a pre-commit hook that ensures you are using the conventional commit format.

 ## License

 [MIT](LICENSE)

+## Releasing a new version

+A new release is created every time a PR is merged to a main branch.